• About us

 Frequently asked questions

-What does a Business Manager do in consulting?
-A Business Manager develops client relationships, recruits and supports consultants, follows project delivery, and manages financial performance.
+What does a Manager do in consulting?
+A Manager develops client relationships, recruits and supports consultants, follows project delivery, and manages financial performance.
 At Amaris Consulting, the role combines business development, people management, operational follow-up, and business ownership.

-What skills do you need to become a Business Manager?
+What skills do you need to become a Manager?
 Key skills include organization, active listening, communication, negotiation, leadership, adaptability, and financial awareness.
 Curiosity, ownership, and resilience are also essential to grow in the role.

-Can you become a Business Manager without a consulting background?
+Can you become a Manager without a consulting background?
 Yes.
 There is no single path into the role.
 A business, engineering, or technical background can help, but mindset matters most: learning quickly, working with people, and taking ownership in a dynamic environment.

-Is Business Manager a good career path?
+Is Manager a good career path?
 Yes.
 It is a strong career path for people looking for early responsibility, client exposure, team leadership, international opportunities, and direct business impact.